-Unit Two: Explorers, Invaders, and Colonists

-When American literature was first defined as a discipline in the nineteenth century, the first writers covered were mostly born within and were citizens of the new minted United States.
-The fledgling nation wanted its own unique brand literature that it could call its own.
-Names like Irving, Cooper, Bryant, Longfellow, and Lowell all led off the early anthologies of this field.
-Later, as definitions of American lit expanded, the canon of writers grew and came to include those Europeans adventurers, conquerors and settlers who first observed and recorded their interactions in what would eventually become portions of this country.
-Much of the positive Eurocentric viewpoint that we once took for granted about these writers and what they wrote still very much remains in the popular imagination.
-However, in the academy over the last few decades, we have come to view the interactions of Europeans and native peoples and places with a somewhat more critical eye.
+Table of Contents Unit Two Introduction: Explorers, Invaders, and Colonists 3 Unit Two Readings: Explorers, Invaders, and Colonists 7 Christopher Columbus (1451? - 1506) 7 from "Letter of Columbus, Describing the Results of His First Voyage" (1493) 8 from Letter of Columbus, Describing His Fourth Voyage (1503) 13 Bartolome de las Casas (1484 - 1566) 16 from A Brief Account of the Destruction of the Indies 16 Alvar Nunez Cabeza De Vaca (1490?-1558?)
+18 from The Journey of Alvar Nuñez Cabeza De Vaca, (1542) 19 John Smith (1579-1632) 21 What happened till the first supply [ship arrived] 22 The building of James Towne 23 How Pocahontas saved his life 24 How Powhatan sent him to James Towne 25 from A Description of New England 26 Unit Two Introduction: Explorers, Invaders, and Colonists When American literature was first defined as a discipline in the late nineteenth century, the first writers covered in textbooks were mostly born within and were citizens of the newly minted United States.
+The fledgling nation wanted to proclaim a unique brand literature that it could call its own.
+Names like Irving, Cooper, Bryant, Longfellow, and Lowell all led off the early anthologies of this field of study.
+Later, as definitions of American literature expanded, the canon of writers grew and came to include those Europeans adventurers, conquerors and settlers who first observed and recorded their interactions in what would eventually become portions of this country.
+Much of the positive Eurocentric viewpoint that we once took for granted about these writers and what they recorded still very much remains in the popular imagination.
+However, in the academy over the last few decades, we have come to view the interactions of Europeans with native peoples and places with a somewhat more critical eye.
 Explorers like Christopher Columbus, Bartolome de las Casas, Alvar Nunez Cabeza De Vaca, and John Smith all wrote with particular audiences and specific purposes in mind.
 Those original audience and purposes are certainly worth our consideration.
-But today we also read their chronicles and observations through other lenses, with a fuller understanding that the glories of conquest and the rewards of colonization, for some, come at a steep cost for others.
+But today we also read their chronicles and observations through other lenses, with a fuller understanding that the glories of conquest and the rewards of colonization, for some, came at a steep cost for others.
+As the American Passages website asks, in studying these writings: